FruitfulSystems/FreeCAD-Dev/README.md

 ## Setup

-Setup.sh will run you through the setup process so that FreeCAD can run in a container(Server) and forward the display through X window to your local dev environment.
+Setup.sh will run you through the setup process so that FreeCAD can run in a container and forward the display through X window to your local dev environment.

 CAUTION: If you run Setup.sh multiple times it will overwrite the directory structure it created in previous runs.